hintinteractive/hintapi/README.md

 2. Request param:

 		{
-			social_id : 'optional, the social id of the event, if provided the result array will have at most 1 element' }
+			social_id : 'optional, the social id of the event, if provided the result array will have at most 1 element', search : 'search string for public events only, all my events are always shown, currently not used' }

 3. Request headers: